Bankruptcy – FAQs

 A Chapter 13 bankruptcy will show up on your credit report for seven years (starting from the date it’s discharged).
 A Chapter 7 bankruptcy stays on your credit report for ten years.

-If I come in for a free consultation, what can I expect, and what information do I need to bring?
+If I come in for a free consultation, what can I expect?

 Thank you, and we look forward to seeing you.